DhairyaSood/Intern_Insight/docs/guides/SUCCESS_SUMMARY.md

 ## ✅ **SUCCESS SUMMARY**

-Your PM Intern project has been **successfully restructured** and is now running perfectly!
+Your Intern Insight project has been **successfully restructured** and is now running perfectly!

 ### 🚀 **WHAT'S WORKING**